nasa/cumulus/docs/deployment/choosing_configuring_rds.md

 will be able to handle the spikes in your database load.

 ## General Configuration Guidelines

+### Aurora Serverless V2 Capacity Range

+Serverless V2 allows users to configure the minumum and maximum number of ACUs the custer should use.

+[The Aurora Serverless V2 Docs](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2-administration.html#aurora-serverless-v2-setting-acus) provide guidance for determining your capacity requirements and modifying the capacity range of your RDS cluster.

 ### Cumulus Core Login Configuration